vulcanize/btc-ipld-indexer/documentation/architecture.md

 ## Database

-Currently, ipfs-blockchain-watcher persists all data to a single Postgres database.
+Currently, ipld-btc-indexer persists all data to a single Postgres database.
 The migrations for this DB can be found [here](../db/migrations).
 Chain-specific data is populated under a chain-specific schema (e.g. `eth` and `btc`) while shared data- such as the IPFS blocks table- is populated under the `public` schema.
 Subsequent watchers which act on the raw chain data should build and populate their own schemas or separate databases entirely.